johnferley/Game-Sprite-Creator/README_v1.md

 * For rendering all objects to a single large sheet:

   * Use the 'Based on Output Parent' Sprite Sheet option.
+  * Objects animations will first be rendered frame by frame and aligned horizontally.
+    These will then be merged vertically with the other animations for that object, and the animations for other objects.
   * For an example see 'example_output.blend'.

 * For rendering specific objects to specific sprite sheets:

   * Use the 'Based on Sprite Sheet Parent' Sprite Sheet option.
+  * Objects animations will first be rendered frame by frame and aligned horizontally.
+    These will then be merged vertically with the other animations for that object.
+    The object sheets will then be merged with other objects that are parented to the same Sprite Sheet Parent.
   * For an example see 'example_sprite.blend'.

 * For rendering objects to individual sprite sheets for each object:

   * Use the 'Based on Object Parent' Sprite Sheet option.
+  * Objects animations will be rendered frame by frame and aligned horizontally, with no further processing.
   * For an example see 'example_object.blend'.

 ### Rendering
-When running the process can be cancelled by pressing Esc.
-Making any changes that cause the file to require saving will also cause the process to end.
+When running Blender will appear to become unresponsive.
 It is recommended to display the System Console using the Window>Toggle System Console menu when running this addon as progress notifications will be output as the process runs.
+It is also only possible to cancel the operation by forcing Blender to close, so the file must be saved before starting the rendering process.
-The render button will be disabled until the file has been saved and all errors have been fixed.
+The render button will be disabled until the file has been saved.

-Large numbers of objects and long animations can cause the rendering process to take a long time. v2beta also takes slightly longer to run that v1.
+Large numbers of objects and long animations can cause the rendering process to take a long time
-This may not be noticeable depending on the computer, however for large machines using v1 may allow for the rendering to be completed sooner.

 ## License
 See [LICENSE.md](../master/LICENSE)